solital/documentation/docs/docs/helpers.md

 Here you will find the helpers that exist in Solital Framework.
 Some specific helpers are not listed on this page, but you can find them on the next pages of the documentation.

+Some helpers can be replaced by methods, as long as you use them inside a Controller.

 ## HTTP

 * Handles the URI class.
 See more in [routes](routes.md).